ypinhsuan/tp/docs/DeveloperGuide.md

 </div>

 ### Design Considerations:
-#### Aspect: Reducing user input
+#### Aspect 1: Reducing user input
-Users should not have to type in attendance related commands when the student is absent from a lesson.
+Users should not have to type in attendance-related commands when the student is absent from a lesson.
 Therefore, the `Attendance` class does not have, for example, a `boolean hasAttended` attribute.
 It only has a `participationScore` attribute.

-#### Aspect: Maintaining immutability and optimising `AttendanceRecord`
+#### Aspect 2: Maintaining immutability and optimising `AttendanceRecord`
 * **Alternative 1 (current choice):** Dynamically updating `AttendanceRecord` whenever there is a change to attendance.
     * Pros: Guarantees immutability.
     * Cons: Requires re-instantiation of a `Map` object whenever a user adds/edits/deletes an `Attendance`.